truemrwalker/wblwrld3/app/data/WebbleDevPack/README.md

 }
 ```
 ###_paste_ ![Method][meth]
 Paste connects the webble to a parent-webble provided as a parameter.
-If provioded parent is already related method will fail, since circular relationships are not allowed.
+If provided parent is already related method will fail, since circular relationships are not allowed.

 ####paste(parent)